adlnet/xapi-profiles/xapi-profiles-communication.md

 from the Profile.
 This function returns an outcome and an array of Statement Templates.
 To interpret the results, consult the table after the algorithm definition.

-* Comparison between `values` parsed from the Statement and the `any`, `all` and `none` values MUST be based on the data comparison requirements defined within the profile's xAPI Version (`xAPIVersion` property).
+Comparison between `values` parsed from the Statement and the `any`, `all` and `none` values MUST be based on the data comparison requirements defined within the profile's xAPI Version.
+* xAPI data comparison is based off of the optional `xAPIVersion` Profile value.
-        * when `xAPIVersion` profile property is not specified, the data comparison requirements within the most recent version of xAPI MUST be used.
+    * when `xAPIVersion` is not specified, data MUST be compared via constraints defined within the most recent version of xAPI
+    * when `xAPIVersion` is specified, data MUST be compared via constraints dsefined within the specified version of xAPI

 ```
 function validates(statement, templates):